thu-pacman/GraphPi/README.md

 const std::string path = "./datasets/wiki-vote_input"
 ```

-In `/include/common.h`, we provide many function to make your coding more easy.
+In `include/common.h`, we provide many functions to make your coding more easy.
 Using `GetDataType` to transform `std::string` to `DataType`.

 ```cpp
 DataType my_type;
 GetDataType(my_type, type_str);
 ```

 Now you can load the dataset using the function `load_data()`.
-If it failed to load the dataset, this function will return `false`.
+If it failed to load the dataset, this function returns `false`.

 ```cpp
 assert(D.load_data(g,my_type,path.c_str()));
 ```

-After steps above, you have a graph `g` which containing Wiki-Vote dataset.
+After steps above, you have a graph `g` which contains the Wiki-Vote dataset.

 ### Step 1 : Define the pattern